New small regular graphs of given girth: the cage problem and beyond: Preliminaries

-\end{enumerate} In the rest of this paper, all groups are assumed to be finite and we often omit the operator when it is clear from the context. $C_n$ and $D_n$ denote a cyclic group with $n$ and a dihedral group with $2n$ elements, respectively.
-For an element $r \in \Gamma$, we say the the \emph{order} of $r$, denoted by $\Ord(r)$, is the smallest integer $\ell$ such that $r^\ell=0_\Gamma$, where $r^\ell$ denotes the product of $\ell$ copies of $r$.
+Throughout this paper, all groups are assumed to be finite.
+For a group $\Gamma$, we denote its identity element by $0_\Gamma$ and the inverse of an element $r \in \Gamma$ by $r^{-1}$. $C_n$ and $D_n$ denote the cyclic group with $n$ and the dihedral group with $2n$ elements, respectively.
+For an element $r \in \Gamma$, we say the \emph{order} of $r$, denoted by $\Ord(r)$, is the smallest integer $\ell$ such that $r^\ell=0_\Gamma$, where $r^\ell$ denotes the product of $\ell$ copies of $r$.

 A \emph{digraph} $D$ is a pair $(V, A)$ where $V$ is a finite set of vertices and $A$ is a multiset of ordered pairs of vertices, called \emph{arcs}.
 Thus multiple arcs between the same ordered pair of vertices are allowed, and loops (arcs of the form $(u,u)$) are also permitted.